zzz686970/software_engineer/gcp_data_engineer_notes.md

 > SSD performs better in terms of read/write speed, lots of data --> standard disk
 - Preemptive instance
 > used when you are processing bach workloads which allows for preemption
-> you can create and run at a much lower price than normal instances, self terminate after 24 hours, compute engine might terminate preemptive instance at any time due to other people's workload on GCP.
+> you can create and run at a much lower price than normal instances, self terminate after 24 hours, compute engine might terminate preemptive instance at any time due to

+- encrypt at rest (data in chunked and encrypted with its own key, distributed in storage infrastructure)
+- live migrate

+other people's workload on GCP.
 > solution: mix with permanent instance, if job is not finished on preemptive instance, migrate to the permanent instance to continue running.
 - snapshots
 > used for backup or transfer of data